-What people actually do: Use shorter discovery time than 1/e.
-We consider ... sequential observation and selection decision problems in which applicants are interviewed one at a time, decision makers only learn the selection decision problems in which applicants are interviewed one at a time, decision makers only learn the applicant's quality relative to the applicants that have been interviewed and rejected, only a single applicant is selected, and payoffs increase in the absolute quality of the selected applicant.
-Compared to the optimal decision policy, results from two experiments show that subjects terminated their search too early ... subjects tend to overestimate the quality of early applicants and give insufficient consideration to the yet-to-be-seen applicants.
-J. Neil Bearden, Amnon Rapoport, Ryan O. Murphy, (2006) Sequential Observation and Selection with Rank-Dependent Payoffs: An Experimental Study.
+People actually use shorter discovery time than 1/e.
+"We consider ... sequential observation and selection decision problems in which applicants are interviewed one at a time, decision makers only learn the applicant's quality relative to the applicants... interviewed and rejected, only a single applicant is selected, and payoffs increase in the absolute quality of the applicant.
+Compared to the optimal decision policy ... experiments show that subjects terminated their search too early ... subjects tend to overestimate the quality of early applicants and give insufficient consideration to the yet-to-be-seen applicants."
+Bearden, Amnon Rapoport, Ryan O. Murphy, (2006) Sequential Observation and Selection with Rank-Dependent Payoffs: An Experimental Study.
 Management Science 52(9):1437-1449.
-Several similar by team "Behavioral Decision-making Volume 19, Issue 3 July 2006 Pages 229-250
+Also "Behavioral Decision-making Volume 19, Issue 3 July 2006 Pages 229-250

 II.
-Example of research in stages, with value viewed as option: Pharma

-Top R&D spending and R&D to sales Pharma ~ 17% of sales vs 8% for electronics/equip.
+Research in stages, with value viewed as option: Pharma, Top R&D spending and R&D to sales (17% of sales vs 8% for electronics/equip).